depressed-pho/quick-mining/README.md

 * **Huge Nether Fungi**: Mining nether wart blocks (warped or not) with a hoe also mines surrounding shroomlights and vice versa.

+### Known issues

+* Hanging mangrove propagules aren't auto-collected.
+This is currently unfixable because their drop rate is not known to the community and thus we cannot simulate its loot table.
+* Quick-mining huge mushrooms with a non-silk-touch axe yields too many mushrooms.
+This happens because we don't know their drop rate accurately.
+* Custom ores added by add-ons aren't quick-mined.
+This is because:
+  1. There are no standard block tags for ore blocks representing the required tool tier,
+  2. Loot tables are not accessible from the scripting API, and
+  3. The API doesn't provide any means to simulate what would be dropped when a block is mined.

+In short, these are issues that we can do absolutely nothing about.
+Ask Mojang to improve the API if you want these to be fixed.

 ## Download

 See [releases](https://github.com/depressed-pho/chunk-utilities/releases).